 Scotland’s Climate Assembly brought together just over 100 people representative of Scotland, to learn about, discuss and make recommendations on the question ‘How should Scotland change to tackle the climate emergency in an effective and fair way?’.

-The final report from the Climate Assembly will be published and laid in the Scottish Parliament on 24 June.
-The interim report is available to read here now.
+The final report from the Climate Assembly was published and laid in the Scottish Parliament on 23rd June 2021.

 Culture for Climate Scotland was initiated by Creative Carbon Scotland and is a diverse group of organisations and individuals working in the creative and cultural sector, aiming to galvanise thinking and action around a just and green recovery by and for our sector.